Fermentative hydrogen production

 Fermentative hydrogen production is the fermentative conversion of organic substrates to H2.
 Hydrogen produced in this manner is often called biohydrogen.
-The conversion is effected by bacteria and protozoa, which employ enzymes.
+The conversion is affected by bacteria and protozoa, which employ enzymes.
 Fermentative hydrogen production is one of several anaerobic conversions.

 Dark vs photofermentation

 Dark fermentation reactions do not require light energy.
 These are capable of constantly producing hydrogen from organic compounds throughout the day and night.
 Typically these reactions are coupled to the formation of carbon dioxide or formate.
 Important reactions that result in hydrogen production start with glucose, which is converted to acetic acid: